Degrees

 Zachary Lorang, alumnus

-• Field methods classes are intended to familiarize students with ways to conduct research that is informed by the aforementioned foundational knowledge.
+- Field methods classes are intended to familiarize students with ways to conduct research that is informed by the aforementioned foundational knowledge.

-• Coursework outside of linguistics equips students with some familiarity with neighboring or related disciplines.
+- Coursework outside of linguistics equips students with some familiarity with neighboring or related disciplines.
 The objective is that this should benefit students’ research by allowing them to either import skills and techniques that can complement the usual array encountered in linguistics, or better articulate and address research questions that touch on the way linguistics connects with other cognitive sciences.

-• Seminars and topics courses are intended to provide a setting where students can pursue deeper knowledge of specific areas of inquiry and move into original research.
+- Seminars and topics courses are intended to provide a setting where students can pursue deeper knowledge of specific areas of inquiry and move into original research.
 Close supervision by individual faculty advisors in the later stages of the programs, in combination with paper-writing workshops, provides the final fine-tuning of students’ research-related skills.

 Besides the formal required components of the program, students develop skills in abstract writing, conference presentation, manuscript preparation for publication in conference proceedings, journals or book volumes in the field through coursework, workshops, faculty mentorship, as well as participation in department and interdisciplinary reading groups and departmental talk series.
-Students also develop skills in communicating to an audience of non-experts when applying for grants/fellowship funding, guided by their faculty mentor.
+Students also develop skills in communicating with an audience of non-experts when applying for grants/fellowship funding, guided by their faculty mentor.

 I decided to join the UMN Linguistics program because of the department’s good reputation and the potential for an advisor with a specialty that interested me.
 The professors are also very invested in their students and encourage independent research and success rather than assisting the professors’ research.